Berenice02/ROS_assignment/README.md

 `driving_robot` contains the nodes implemented for this assignment, all written in C++:
 - `drive_robot` turns the input of the user into velocity commands and stops the robot before it hits something
 - `obstacle_monitor` reads the lidar, reports the closest obstacle of each sector (see [Safety behavior](#2-safety-behavior)) and exposes the service to change the safety threshold
-- `velocity_monitor` keeps track of the last 5 commands of the user and gives their average on request
+- `velocity_monitor` keeps track of the last 5 commands of the user and exposes the service to get their average

 The package also contains the launch file that starts the simulation and the three nodes together.